-4.12 Pressure on the Broads
+4.9 Pressure on the Broads

-The Broads is a fragile wetland.
-It, and has comeis under increasing pressure from a variety of sources, including development both internal and external within and adjacent to the Executive Area.
-In the last century, habitat loss and fragmentation, nutrient enrichment and pollution of the waterways, and increasing threats from non-native species and rising sea levels associated with climate change, have seen a decline in species and habitats.
+The Broads is a fragile wetland, and has come under increasing pressure from a variety of sources, including development both internal and external to the Executive Area.
+In the last century, habitat loss and fragmentation, nutrient enrichment and pollution of waterways, and increasing threats from non-native species and rising sea levels associated with climate change, have seen a decline in species and habitats.
 The Broads Plan and the Broads Biodiversity Action Plan commit the Authority and its partners to halting and reversing this decline in species and habitats in the Broads.
-Sea level rise and the impacts of a changing climate and pressure on water resources related to new development will also increase pressure on the Broads over time.
+Sea level rise and pressure on water resources related to new development will also increase pressure on the Broads over time.

-4.13 Access and Recreation
+4.10 Access and Recreation